LLM Engineer - Context Engineering, AI Early Stage Project

 About the Role

-We are looking for a Machine Learning Engineer to build out the cognitive engine of our multi-modal sensemaking platform for the industrial world.
+We are looking for an LLM Engineer to build out the cognitive engine of our multi-modal sensemaking platform for the industrial world.
 In this role, you will solve a massive translation problem by converting the messy, unstructured reality of industrial systems (P&ID diagrams, technical manuals, sensor data, and visual feeds) into structured, queryable Process Knowledge Graphs (PKGs).

 How you will make 10x impact: